 The US House of Representatives has been in a state of gridlock since October 3, when a small group of far-right Republicans ousted Kevin McCarthy as Speaker.

-The leadership vacuum in the House of Representatives has prevented the bicameral Congress from acting on urgent legislative action, including responding to the latest flare-up in hostilities between Israel and the Palestinian Islamist group Hamas, providing aid to Ukraine and averting a potential partial government shutdown less than a month away.
+The leadership vacuum in the House of Representatives has prevented the bicameral Congress from acting on urgent legislative initiatives, including responding to the latest flare-up of conflict between Israel and the Palestinian Islamist group Hamas, providing aid to Ukraine and averting a potential partial US government shutdown less than a month away.

 Democratic President Joe Biden, in a speech on October 19, said he would ask Congress to approve up to $60 billion in aid for Ukraine and $10 billion for Israel.
 Nothing will be done until the US House of Representatives can restore order with a permanent speaker.

-The protracted leadership battle has created a clear divide among Republicans in the House, which they control by a narrow margin over Democrats: 221-212.
+The protracted leadership battle has created a clear divide among Republicans in the House of Representatives, which they control by a narrow margin over Democrats: 221-212.

-On the afternoon of October 19, Mr. Jordan tried again to meet privately with some of the 22 House members who voted against him, but it seemed to have no results.
+On the afternoon of October 19, Mr. Jordan tried again to meet privately with some of the 22 House members who voted against him, but it seemed to be without any results.

 “We all told him we strongly disagree.
 That was the discussion.
 Now he knows how to make a decision,” Rep. Vern Buchanan told reporters after the meeting, suggesting that Jordan drop out of the race.